alfavarman/CS50x/FinalProject/v1.0.1/README.md

 # Productivity Blocker

 Productivity Blocker Light is a Chrome extension that allows users to block access to certain URLs defined in manifest (hardcoded).
 This can help users stay focused on their work and avoid distractions.
+Blocker Light use only manifest.json and css.
+It is the simplest blocker solution rather for educational purpouses.

 ## Installation